 2. The Q1 US GDP report looked re-assuring at first sight, but when you scratch the surface, not all things are rosy.

-(Personal consumption has been weak, gains mainly driven by trade, market movement +3.2% vs. 2.3% as expected).
+(Personal consumption has been weak, gains mainly were driven by trade, market movement +3.2% vs. 2.3% as expected).
 My interpretation here is, that this GDP report is a consequence – to some extent – of the trade war.
-Stock piling of inventories by US importers in 3Q and 4Q 2018 was at record highs in anticipation of further tariffs, as was evidenced by record high warehouse utilisation in Q4.
+Stockpiling of inventories by US importers in 3Q and 4Q 2018 was at record highs in anticipation of further tariffs, as was evidenced by record high warehouse utilization in Q4.

 3. Political risk is back!

-Sunday evening, Trump tweeted that he will impose an increased rate of 25% tariffs on USD 200bn worth of imports from China, citing the lack of progress in trade talks and “an erosion of commitments by China”.
+Sunday evening, Trump tweeted that he will impose an increased rate of 25% tariffs on USD 200bn worth of imports from China, citing the lack of progress in trade talks and “erosion of commitments by China”.
 This was furthermore confirmed by R. Lighthizer on Monday in further comments.

 North Korea has tested ballistic missiles over the weekend, and this morning (7th May) I am closely following reports about Iran threatening to exit the nuclear agreement with the US, which was followed by a white house announcement that a U.S. aircraft carrier was deployed to the Persian Gulf region.